 The call of God led us to the beautiful land of Nicaragua in January of 2013 to spend 5 years there as missionaries.
 While living there I witnessed and observed a good friend of mine who practiced ecologically sound farming practices and I marveled at the health of his soil and good looking cattle.
 When we returned home to Mississippi December of '17 I was determined to follow my dreams and here we are.
-We are building a cow herd, a sheep flock and plan to add chickens and pigs in the future.
+We are building a cow herd, a sheep flock and have laying hens as well as pigs out on pasture.

 We use no chemicals of any kind on our animals or pastures.
 The use of rotational grazing does wonders for our animals and pastures.
-Our beef is 100% grass fed and finished and has been born and raised on our farm.
+Our beef is 100% grass fed and finished.
 The same goes for our sheep.
 Our pigs enjoy being and doing what pigs were meant to do: rooting and running around on pasture.
 We feed our pigs Non-GMO feed.
 Our chickens are also raised out on pasture and fed Non-GMO feed.